 7. Throw the Embers in the Tinder

-Once you’ve got the embers burning and generating some smoke, it’s time to dump them in the
+Once you’ve got the embers burning and generating some smoke, it’s time to dump them in the tinder.
+Topple the base of the ember over your tinder.
+And make sure that you throw every burning ember in the prepared bundle of kindling.

 Cover this with some more tinder material or fibers.
 Let the heat build up in there.
 To achieve better results, you can blow some air into the tinder.
 Once you see a generous amount of smoke erupting from your tinder, you know it’s working.